anl-mdml/MDML_Client/README.md

 Returns - a string of bytes for the image that can be passed directly to the publish_image method  in experiment objects

 ## Examples
-Examples of the MDML client can be found on GitHub [here](https://github.com/jelias1/MDML_Client).
+Examples of the MDML client can be found on GitHub in the [examples folder](https://github.com/jelias1/MDML_Client/tree/master/examples).

 ## Time